PanosChatzi/starter-academic2/content/authors/admin/_index.md

 - Visitors
 ---

 Panagiotis Chatzinikolaou is a PhD researcher at the Aristotle University of Thessaloniki.
 His research interests include oxygen delivery and muscle oxygenation, mobile computing and programmable matter.
-The title of his PhD project is: Redox effects of exercise and antioxidant supplementation in fatigue: a uantitative approach.
+The title of his PhD project is: Redox effects of exercise and antioxidant supplementation in fatigue: a quantitative approach.